warpem/warp/docs/user_guide/warptools/quick_start_warptools_tilt_series.md

     Low resolution information typically has much more spectral power than high resolution in our templates.
 This leads to low resolution information dominating the calculation of correlation scores.

-The `--whiten` flag turns on spectral whitening, a process designed to boost high frequency information to the same power as low frequency information.
+    The `--whiten` flag turns on spectral whitening, boosting high frequency information to the same power as low frequency information.
     This option improves matching results if your tomograms are well aligned and have meaningful information at the resolution you are using for matching.